DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/09_terraform_tasks/02_terraform_additional_features/plan.md

 ## Now it's time for more staff

+**THIS WILL PROBABLY CAUSE ISSUES DUE TO HAVING CREATED AN ACCESS KEY ON THE CONSOLE - LEARNING OPPORTUNITY! - DELETE IN SECURITY CREDENTIALS TAB**

 Pick some more people to be my new staff members and start coding more iam users:

 ```hcl